mierzwid/gap-workshop/exercise-02-fork/README.md

 `./gradlew :props`

-Please specify paths to AEM 6.5 distribution and licence and execute.
+Please specify required credentials and paths to AEM 6.5 distribution and licence and execute.
 As a result new `gradle.user.properties` file should be generated with properties values.

 Thanks to that, each new developer will have easy start joining your project despite the fact that we need to configure a lot.